Six tips to get 7 plus bands in IELTS

-If you are applying abroad, you need to give an English language test in all cases.
+If you are applying abroad, you must take an English language test in all cases.
 IELTS is the most famous and widely accepted test that students are usually afraid of.
-Here are a few tips that will help you score 7 plus bands in IELTS.
+Here are a few tips to help you score 7 plus bands in IELTS.

 Listen to English through audiobooks and speeches

 Listening to English is not only good for the listening module of IELTS but also for speaking.
 If we compare, listening is the easiest part of IELTS and then comes speaking (for most of the students).
 Securing high bands in these modules can impact your overall score to a great deal.
 So, don’t take them lightly just because they are easy.
 Rather take them seriously because they can change the overall score for you.

 Practicing speaking before appearing in IELTS is a must.
 You cannot simply go and speak before the examiner directly.
 This instruction is for those who generally are able to speak English with their friends or colleagues.
 You need at least a little bit of practice before the exam.
 You can start communicating in English with others and watching shows in English.
 However, if you are not good at speaking at all, you will need proper classes.

 Read books or newspapers loudly